32749 Franklin Rd Suite 200 Franklin, MI 48025

 Aesthetic Improvements

-In some cases, a crown may be chosen for cosmetic reasons.
-Teeth that are severely discolored, oddly shaped, or mismatched may benefit from the natural-looking appearance of a crown.
+In some cases, you can benefit from a crown for cosmetic reasons.
+If you have severely discolored, oddly shaped, or mismatched teeth, you benefit from the natural-looking appearance of a crown.
 Unlike veneers, which only cover the front of the tooth, crowns encase the entire tooth, offering a more comprehensive solution for significant cosmetic concerns.

 Trouble With an Existing Crown or Filling